jecdesarrollos/SimpleSwap/README.md

 The end-user account (EOA) must mint a supply of test tokens to itself.
 For the test, mint at least 1000e18 of both MyTokenA and MyTokenB to your primary account.

 Fund the SwapVerifier:
 The SwapVerifier requires its own balance of tokens to run the tests.
-Transfer the full amount of tokens minted in the previous step from your EOA to the SwapVerifier contract's address.
+Transfer the full amount of tokens minted in the previous step from your EOA to the SwapVerifier's address.

 Execute Verification:
-Call the verify function on the SwapVerifier contract with the following parameters:
+Call the verify function on the SwapVerifier contract with the required parameters (addresses, amounts, and author name).

-swapContract: The address of your deployed SimpleSwap contract.

-tokenA: The address of MyTokenA.

-tokenB: The address of MyTokenB.

-amountA: The amount for the liquidity test (e.g., 100e18).

-amountB: The amount for the liquidity test (e.g., 100e18).

-amountIn: The amount for the swap test (e.g., 10e18).

-author: Your full name as a string.

 If all steps are followed correctly on a clean state, the transaction will succeed, confirming that the SimpleSwap implementation has passed all checks.

 Author
 Jorge Enrique Cabrera